KeystoneDH/2016/abstracts.md

 -	a final discussion in which the small groups reunite to present and discuss insights from the breakout session.

 This format enables the participants to share a set of key terms while also collaborating across their various disciplines.
 It will also give them hands-on experience with the non-technical stages of prototyping.
-The governing methodology of this workshop is “critical making,” which holds that distinctive kinds of knowledge can be gained from hands-on design practice.
+The governing methodology of this workshop is “critical making,” which holds that distinctive kinds of knowledge can be gained from hands-on design practice.-->

 #### Curating the Digital: Collaboration and Transformation
 {: #submission-43}

-*Stefanie Dennis Hunker, Jolie Sheffer, Carol Singer*
+*Stefanie Dennis Hunker, Jolie Sheffer, and Carol Singer*

 With the availability of digital curation tools and digital environments, we have the opportunity to think about a new era in the study of literary, textual, and material culture.
 We are in a new world, where visual images circulate, are contextualized, transformed, and shared across the globe, in an instant.
 Yet now more than ever, these images require context, historicization, analysis, and interpretation.
 The use of these digital tools can actually transform how we study culture, and how we communicate our findings with others.
 Thus, digital curation has profound implications for pedagogical practice, for processes of cultural analysis, and for the audience(s) for library archives.